 The Rev. Roy J. Hendricks served as St. Paul's second Rector from 1961-1971.
 During his tenure, the congregation grew significantly and the present education and office space was built to accomodate the large number of families with children who made St. Paul's their spiritual home.

 The Rev. David H. Hamilton came to St. Paul's as a curate, and in 1971 became the third Rector.
 He served at St. Paul's for 25 years.
 Under Fr.
 Hamilton's guidance, St. Paul's became known as a teaching parish in the Diocese of Newark, outreach programs were expanded and ecumenical ties with other churches in Morris Plains blossomed.
 During his tenure, Abigail Painter, affectionally known as "Abby", became the first woman to be ordained a priest in the Diocese of Newark, here at St. Paul's.

 The Rev. Joanne Murphy was called as St. Paul's fourth Rector and its first woman priest in charge.
 She served the congregation from 1996-1997.
 On her departure, a series of interim priests served the congregation for the next six years.

-The Rev. Paul V. Olsson, our present Rector, came to St. Paul's in 2003.
+The Rev. Paul V. Olsson, our fifth Rector, came to St. Paul's in 2003 and left in November 2020.
 Fr.
-Paul has been very instrumental in helping us embrace the challenges of maintaining a building that is close to 100 years old and dealing with the rapidly changing times in which we live.
-During his tenure we've strengthened our ministries for families with children, reconnected with our neighbors through a greater cooperative bond with the Presbyterian Church of Morris Plains, strengthened our capacity for pastoral ministry, expanded the parish's Memorial Garden and started addressing the many deferred maintenance issues that challenge our aging buildings.
+Paul was very instrumental in helping us embrace the challenges of maintaining a building that is close to 100 years old and dealing with the rapidly changing times in which we live.
+During his tenure we strengthened our ministries for families with children, reconnected with our neighbors through a greater cooperative bond with the Presbyterian Church of Morris Plains, strengthened our capacity for pastoral ministry, expanded the parish's Memorial Garden and led a successful capital campaign to address the many deferred maintenance issues that challenge our aging buildings.